WHAT IS FIELDSTONE ACADEMY BOARDING SCHOOL?

 WILL I BE ALLOWED TO CONTACT MY CHILD WHILE HE IS AT BOARDING SCHOOL?

 ANSWER: Yes.
 The simple fact is that you as a parent will have years of influence on your child while we will only have your child with us for a small amount of time.
 Our mission is to help your child with their educational needs, and without your involvement and support we have a much smaller chance for success.
+However, we discourage any contact for the first two weeks to help your child adjust during the home sickness period.

 WHO WILL KNOW THAT I HAVE CONTACTED YOU OR HAVE MY CHILD IN YOUR SCHOOL?